MicrosoftDocs/windows-dev-docs/uwp/launch-resume/create-adaptive-tiles.md

 ![default branding on tiles](images/adaptive-tiles-defaultbranding.png)

 If you don't specify the branding in your notification payload, the base tile's properties will determine the branding.
-If the base tile shows the display name, then the branding will default to "name."
-Otherwise, the branding will default to "none" if the display name isn't shown.
+If the base tile shows the display name, then the branding will default to `name`.
+Otherwise, the branding will default to `none` if the display name isn't shown.

 **Note**   This is a change from Windows 8.x, in which the default branding was "logo."

  ## Display name

-You can override the display name of a notification by entering the text string of your choice with the **displayName** attribute.
-As with branding, you can specify this on the [TileVisual](../tiles-and-notifications/tile-schema.md#tilevisual) element, which affects the entire notification payload, or on the [TileBinding](../tiles-and-notifications/tile-schema.md#tilebinding) element, which only affects individual tiles.
+You can override the display name of a notification by entering the text string of your choice with the `displayName` attribute.
+As with branding, you can specify this on the [TileVisual](tile-schema.md#tilevisual) element, which affects the entire notification payload, or on the [TileBinding](tile-schema.md#tilebinding) element, which only affects individual tiles.

-**Known Issue**  On Windows Mobile, if you specify a ShortName for your Tile, the display name provided in your notification will not be used (the ShortName will always be displayed).

 ```xml
 <tile>
   <visual branding="nameAndLogo" displayName="Wednesday 22">

     <binding template="TileMedium" displayName="Wed.
 22">
       ...
     </binding>

     <!--Inherits displayName from visual-->
     <binding template="TileWide">
       ...
     </binding>

   </visual>
 </tile>
 ```